 Commentators provide the link between the Airshow Management and the viewing Public.
 Airman provides a special view of the Schedule, updating constantly, and the ability for the Commentators to add their own reference information online, prior to, and during the Airshow.

 Pilots need to be informed of any information on changes to the schedule.
-This is provided by a special screen available as a large screen in the Pilots Room, and also on Smartphones.
-It is also possible to have texts sent to their mobile phones should any changes occur.
+This is provided by a special screen available as a large screen in the Pilots Room, and also as a Mobile App on Smartphones, where urgent messages are sent to their mobile phones should any changes occur.

 The public are always asking for Programme details.
 With Airshows, the Schedule will invariably change due to weather, Aircraft issues, and Pilots.
 Airman provides the ability to have instant updates online, with a “Public View”, updated directly and automatically from the Display Director.
 This can be incorporated into Public displays around the airfield, or simply online a publicly available website.